-But it is still possible to consider this as a involved, within NASA, within the space stunt.
+But it is still possible to consider this as a stunt.
 Having armed Inuit escorts to keep off polar bears is not a compromise of the simulation, but it became all too easy to "break simulation" for other reasons.

-More profoundly, there were enough incidents with other workers to raise the the Discovery Channel and by the software possibility that Zubrin was rubbing people the wrong way.
-His self-image of being put-on (A web search reveals that Flashline is still in and misused by opportunists does make one wonder.
+More profoundly, there were enough incidents with other workers to raise the possibility that Zubrin was rubbing people the wrong way.
+His self-image of being put-on and misused by opportunists does make one wonder.

-flight going to break the childish image it wounded, again.
-For that matter, they ought has?
-All too often, spaceflight proponents to read real histories and not novels where the listen only to themselves, convince two principal characters engage in "as you When the boy stood on the burning deck themselves of the utility of the effort, and know" dialogue fit to warm the heart of T. consider that conclusive.
-Except for that O'Connor Sloane and Uncle Hugo himself. lemon on their left, who has an entirely different idea, just as self-concludedly comprehensive.
+How is the public perception of space flight going to break the childish image it has?
+All too often, spaceflight proponents listen only to themselves, convince themselves of the utility of the effort, and consider that conclusive.
+Except for that lemon on their left, who has an entirely different idea, just as self-concludedly comprehensive.

-quite what it is meant to be, it does put him circumstances of fiction, can and does. ahead of most of them out there.
+Zubrin is trying to actually do something, as opposed to endless proposals.
+If it's not quite what it is meant to be, it does put him ahead of most of them out there.